Jath-Alison/ART/Features.md

 # Features

-Features will be added as the season progresses and ART recieves feedback from the community.
+Features will be added as the season progresses and ART receives feedback from the community.

-## V1.0 (Initial Version):
+## V1.0 (Initial Version)

 - TankDrive wrapper class
   - Odometry
   - Several motion functions